A simple divorce is also known as an uncontested divorce, which is when you and your ex agree to divorce.

 This form needs to be signed in front of a notary or a commissioner for taking affidavits.
-There is a fee of $21 for this service.
+There is a fee for this service which varies commissioner.
 If you need help finding a commissioner or notary to do this service, ask the court clerk for help.

 Make sure you come to the commissioner with ID and the unsigned document.

 Form 6B needs to be filed in your continuing record at the courthouse.